top of page

 Of Sunspots, Tea Leaves, and Pipeline Coverage

-Last week I posted about how unhelpful pipeline coverage metrics are (among other things).
+Last week I posted about how unhelpful pipeline coverage metrics (among other things) are.
 I said you might as well look at sunspots to predict what you will sell.
 My business partner challenged that.
 He thought that reading tea leaves was more appropriate.
 I don‘t know much about that.
 Here’s what I know about sunspots.

 Cool sunspots.
 They come in about 11-year cycles.